Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part2.md

 CDF[high] - CDF[low] = 1
 ```

-If the range on which we divide is even one less that the range of our CDF, at one point we won’t be able to decode such a symbol and our compression will simply be useless.
-The lowest range that can be between high and low we can find out by look at normalization scheme, and this will be when `high == TREE_FOURTHS` and `low == ONE_HALF – 1`,  or `high == ONE_HALF` and `low == ONE_FOURTH - 1`.
-That’s why we need that our max value of CDF to be at least four times smaller than range between **high** and **low**.
+If the range on which we divide is even less by one than the range of our CDF, at one point we won’t be able to decode such symbol because we will be in wrong CDF range and our compression will simply be useless.
+The lowest range that can be between **high** and **low** we can find out by looking at normalization scheme, and this will be when `high == TREE_FOURTHS` and `low == ONE_HALF – 1`,  or `high == ONE_HALF` and `low == ONE_FOURTH - 1`.
+That’s why we need that our **high** and **low** values must be at least 4 time greater than max CDF value.

 ### Normalization

-Updating the range looks nearly the same, only that now we have a `code` for which we should do the same operation as for **high** and **low**, since normalization now signals to us when we should grab new bits from encoded stream.
+Updating the range looks nearly the same, only that now we have the `code` for which we must do the same operation as for **high** and **low**, since normalization now signals to us when we should grab new bits from encoded stream.

 ```
 void ArithDecoder::updateDecodeRange(prob Prob)